Mani8217/final-project-fewd/README.md

 ## Cats World :

-is a website to you can find cat´s photos , and films that are taked by their keepers, you also can find post cards with cat´s photo..
+is a website to you can find cat´s photos , and films that are taken by their Homemates(keepers), you also can find postcards of cats..

 # Demo